MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-a-data-science-client.md

 # Set up a data science client for R development on SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-R integration is available in SQL Server 2016 or later when you include the R language option in an [SQL Server 2016 R Services](../install/sql-r-services-windows-install.md) or [SQL Server 2017 Machine Learning Services (In-Database) installation](../install/sql-machine-learning-services-windows-install.md).
+R integration is available in SQL Server 2016 or later when you include the R language option in an [SQL Server 2016 R Services](../install/sql-r-services-windows-install.md) or [SQL Server 2017 Machine Learning Services (In-Database)](../install/sql-machine-learning-services-windows-install.md) installation.

 To create and deploy solutions written in R, you must have a client workstation that has necessary components for full interaction with the R infrastructure in SQL Server.
 Coordination between a local workstation and a remote SQL Server database engine instance is achieved by having Microsoft's [RevoScaleR](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) R library on both systems.
 Among other things, this library has functions for coordinating the computations on both sides.
-You can obtain RevoScaleR by installing Microsoft R Client.
+You can obtain RevoScaleR by installing [Microsoft R Client](https://docs.microsoft.com/machine-learning-server/r-client/what-is-microsoft-r-client).

 In this article, learn how to configure an R client development workstation so that you can connect to a remote SQL Server enabled for machine learning and R integration.
 After completing the steps in this article, you will have the same R libraries as those on SQL Server.
 You will also know how to push computations from a local R session to a remote Python session on SQL Server.

   ![Client-server components](media/sqlmls-r-client-revo.png "Local and remote R sessions and libraries")

-You can use built-in RGUI.exe as described in this article, or [link the libraries](#install-ide) to RStudio or any another IDE that you normally use.
+You can use built-in **RGUI** tool as described in this article, or [link the libraries](#install-ide) to RStudio or any another IDE that you normally use.

 > [!Tip]
 > For a video demonstration of these exercises, see [Run R and Python remotely in SQL Server from Jupyter Notebooks](https://blogs.msdn.microsoft.com/mlserver/2018/07/10/run-r-and-python-remotely-in-sql-server-from-jupyter-notebooks-or-any-ide/).